thecodeteam/training/cfsummitpresos/12_Factor_Apps_For_Ops.md

 * An extension of 6 above.
 * Not necessarily required for certain aspects (single process workers, etc)

-Importances: Low.
-But it helps scale certain parts.

 ^Rags

 ---

 # \#9: Disposability

-* Losing a process should be a non event
+* Losing a process should be a normal event
 * No loss of state for user if we lose a process
 * Startup times should be low

-Importances: Moderate.
-Makes it easy to release quickly
+* Lattice Scheduler for instance

 ^Rags

+---

+![fit] (images/petversuscattle.png)

 ---